Faculty Development Committee

 - Only proposals from faculty who will return to the College for the following academic year will be considered.

-- Priority will be given to students who have not graduated prior to the start date of the summer research collaborative grant award.
+- Only under exceptional circumstances where all other meritorious proposals have been funded will students who have graduated prior to the state date of the summer research collaborative grant period be considered.

-- This program is available to only those teams that apply to the FDC.
+- This program is available only to those faculty and students who apply to the FDC.

-- Teams will be selected by the Associate Dean of the Faculty and the Program Coordinator following recommendation by the FDC.
+- Projects will be selected by the Associate Dean of the Faculty following recommendation by the FDC.